 - A legal pitch must have an arc of (6′- 10′) by the pitcher.
 Any pitch that is not deemed legal will be an automatic ball.

 - Men’s & women’s size balls will be used.
 A female has the option to which ball she wants to hit.

 - During the regular season, in the event of a tie at the end of a regulation game, there will be NO extra innings to determine a winner, it will be considered a TIE.
-During playoffs, we will play until a winner is chosen using the one pitch rule with last batter starting at 2nd.
+During playoffs, we will play until a winner is chosen using the one pitch rule with last 2 batters starting at 2nd and 3rd.

 - Official softball bats ONLY — Not to exceed 1.20 BPF.
 No Senior bats.

 - All 2013 USSSA/ASA stamped bats as well as any legal bat used in 2012 are eligible to be used in league/tourney play.